- Viewing Profile: Reputation: Hiroshx1

 If there is something I forgot to include in the guide or something I explained poorly feel free to whisper me in game and I'll answer your question, if I don't I'm either in a game and didn't see or afk, if I don't and you have to go you can just send a mail or try when I'm out or not afk.

-Toon Name: Balance
+Character Name: Balance

 I sometimes stream World PvP, RBGs, BGs, 2v2, 3v3, 5v5, and anything in between.
 You can follow me at twitch.tv/balancerexxar

-- Flying Serpent Kick, Flying Serpent Kick is an AoE 4 second 70% slow, it can be used to slow players.
+- Flying Serpent Kick, Flying Serpent Kick is an AoE 4 second 70% slow.
+It can be used to slow players.
 It is one of our high mobility cooldowns so use it wisely.

 - Disable, Disable is a spammable slow & root, it is similar to how Improved Hamstring used to work, if they are slowed already when you re-apply it it will root them, you can spam this slowing a lot of people for a long amount of time.
+When you melee a target with disable already on them, the duration is refreshed.

 - Fortifying Brew, this ability can be very useful, if you're facing a team with an execute you can use it to avoid that or just use it before taking large amounts of damage to reduce it, it's basically an Ironbark + a self Rallying Cry on a 3 minute cooldown.
 This ability combined with healthstone and expel harm can prevent you from having to use Karma or Diffuse magic a lot of the time.